godotengine/godot-website/README.md

 ## Contributing

 Contributions are always welcome!
-Godot website, just like Godot engine, is open source.
+Godot's website is open source, just like Godot Engine.

-However, when contributing to the website, it is important to keep in mind that it acts as a public face of Godot organization and community.
+However, when contributing to the website, it is important to keep in mind that it acts as a public face of the Godot organization and community.
 Thus, substantial changes must be discussed ahead of time.
 You don't necessarily need to open a formal Godot improvement proposal like you do with engine features, but starting an issue on this repository or joining the discussion on the [Godot Contributors Chat](https://chat.godotengine.org/channel/website) is a good